Top 10 Frequently Asked Questions

 - 4. Is there a registration fee for my test?

-There is no registration fee for your Praxis test.
-See Test Fees for information on specific test and service fees.
+There is no registration fee for your Praxis test but there is a test fee.
+See test fees for information on specific test and service fees.

 - 5. How do I add a test to my registration, change my test date or change my test center?